swgriffith/ramblings/content/posts/aks-advanced-loadbalancing.md

 |-Y "http.request.method == "GET" && http contains YO"|Since we're grabbing all port 80 traffic we need a way to filter it down to our specific requests.
 There are many ways to do this, but I chose to use the -Y flag to query out all of the GET requests that contain the word 'YO'|
 |-T fields -e ip.src -e tcp.srcport -e ip.dst -e tcp.dstport -e ip.proto| Display the source ip, source port, destination ip, destination port and protocol as output (6=TCP for protocol)|

-If we run the above command on the kubernetes node it should now be listening for our traffic....and now we need to send some traffic.
+If we run the above command on the Kubernetes node it should now be listening for our traffic....and now we need to send some traffic.
 There are a million options here.
 I personally like either curl or [hey](https://github.com/rakyll/hey).
 For this test I'll use hey.

 I'll start by sending just 10 request to see what we see come through on our node.